oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 }
 ```

+Replace `<your-auth0-domain>` in the provider configuration.
 Now you can run the Terraform script to create the Auth0 application.
 Run the following commands to initialize the script and apply it.

 ```shell
 terraform init